LtqxWYEG/ShitStuckToYourMouse/README.md

 Important notice:
-- If you execute ShitStuckToYourMouse.exe, (or main.pyw) don't have any other programs running that are also named "other.exe" or "sparkles.exe", otherwise they'll be terminated.
+- If you execute PoopStuckToYourMouse.exe, (or main.pyw) don't have any other programs running that are also named "other.exe" or "sparkles.exe", otherwise they'll be terminated.
 So far this is the only working solution to kill the spawned processes. :(

 Special features:
 - Name is stupid!
+(Now less vulgar!)
 - Single core capable
 - Fancy colors!
 - Basically just experimentation